Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 How Has Consumer Duty Changed Client Communications?

-It has increased scrutiny on clarity, plain English, and evidence of customer understanding, not just disclosure.
+It has increased scrutiny on clarity, plain English, and evidence of customer understanding, beyond disclosure alone.

 It also pushes firms to use feedback and outcomes data to improve how support and communications work.